22-09-13 14-46-09 0964

 What is the HACCP concept - and how to implement it

-Whether in transport logistics, in food warehouses, or in restaurants: everyone who has to do with food has heard of the HACCP concept.
-But hardly anyone knows what exactly HACCP is, why it is so important and how to implement it successfully.
+Whether in transport logistics, in food warehouses or in restaurants, everyone who has anything to do with food has heard of the HACCP concept.
+But hardly anyone knows exactly what HACCP is, why it is so important and how to implement it successfully.

 What is haccp?

-HACCP - in German: "Gefahrenanalyse und kritische Kontrollpunkte" (Hazard Analysis and Critical Control Points) - is a concept for identifying and preventing hazards for the end consumer.
-It is mainly used in the food industry.
-First, all possible sources of danger are identified and analyzed.
-The decisive factor is how likely the hazard is to occur and how serious it would be for the end consumer.
-It must then be demonstrated that a suitable preventive measure exists for each of these hazard points.
-The implementation of these measures must be documented without exception, or they risk serious consequences for their company and, not least, for the end consumer.
+HACCP - "Hazard Analysis and Critical Control Points" - is a concept for identifying and preventing hazards for the end consumer.
+It is primarily used in the food industry.
+All possible sources of danger are first identified and analyzed.
+The decisive factor here is how likely the hazard is to occur and how serious it would be for the end consumer.
+It must then be demonstrated that a suitable preventive measure exists for each of these hazards.
+The implementation of these measures must be documented without exception, or you risk serious consequences for your company and, not least, for the end consumer.

 Who should use HACCP?

-Every food business operator is obliged to develop and implement a HACCP concept.
-Who exactly is a food business operator is of course difficult to generalize.
-However, if your business involves food in any way, you should check carefully whether you are also obliged to apply a HACCP concept.
-There are severe penalties if you do not comply with your obligation.
-Examples of food businesses include: food transport, cold storage, restaurants, food producers or processors.
+Every food business operator is obliged to develop and implement an HACCP concept.
+Of course, it is difficult to generalize who exactly is a food business operator.
+However, if your business has anything to do with food, you should check carefully whether you are also obliged to apply an HACCP concept.
+There is a risk of severe penalties if you do not comply with your obligation.
+Examples of food businesses include: food transportation, cold stores, restaurants, food producers or processors.

 But even if you do not belong to this group, an HACCP concept can be useful, for example, to better ensure occupational safety or sustainable action.